enthought/traits/docs/source/traits_user_manual/advanced.rst

         bill.age = 'middle age'
       File "c:\wrk\src\lib\enthought\traits\\trait_handlers.py", line 163, in error
         raise TraitError, ( object, name, self.info(), value )
-      TraitError: The 'age' trait of a Person instance must be an integer, but a value of middle age was specified.
+    TraitError: The 'age' trait of a Person instance must be an integer, but a value of 'middle age' <type 'str'> was specified.
     """

 In this case, all Person instance attributes can be created on the fly and are